Harassment and Inappropriate Behaviors

 • Offending, humiliating, insulting, degrading or constantly criticizing someone

-• Threatening, pressuring, intimidating someone or shouting at them
+• Threatening, pressuring, intimidating someone or shouting/mocking at someone

-• Putting unreasonable pressure on someone or setting impossible goals to achieve
+• Putting unreasonable pressure on someone or purposefully setting impossible goals to achieve

 • Isolating someone physically or socially from the rest of the team

-• Excluding someone from advantages or decisions (choice of shifts, holiday periods, promotion, trainings etc.) or giving them only the work that nobody wants to do or that has nothing to do with their function
+• Excluding someone from advantages or decisions that are usually offered to others (choice of shifts, holiday periods, promotion, trainings etc.) or giving them only the work that nobody wants to do or that has nothing to do with their function

 • Withdrawing someone’s responsibilities or tasks or transferring them without reason